-The latest round of peace talks involving Syria's government and opposition are wrapping up Friday, with no progress on ending the three-year civil war.
+The latest round of peace talks between Syria's government and opposition are set to wrap up Friday, with no progress on ending a three-year civil war.

 "Failure is always staring at us in the face.
 As far as the United Nations is concerned, we will certainly not leave one stone unturned if there is a possibility to move forward."